 Not In My

 However, in 2012, a young, unarmed, Black boy named Trayvon Martin was shot in Florida and then in 2014, Mike Brown was shot by a police officer.
 Those two incidents ignited a community who has long suffered from racism of a system not designed to see them as equal.
-Around this time, we took our content creation to new heights, advocating for equality within a system that didn’t offer Black people a fair shot and also castigated them at alarming rates.
+It also inspired us to begin advocating for equity within a system that didn’t offer marginalized communities a fair shot.

 Not satisfied with just a podcast, Erica took her perspective mainstream and infused the Canadian media landscape with her writing and radio and television appearances, maintaining her position as one of two Black women in mainstream Canadian political writing and commentary.
 As an economist with 14+ years of federal government experience, Erica uses her training to produce in-depth political and policy analyses in her weekly Hill Times column (reposted in our In the Press section) to advocate for marginalized communities.
 Her other published writing includes: The National Observer, The Globe and Mail, Press Progress, Refinery29, Chatelaine and Maclean’s; she has appeared on The Current, CPAC, CBC News, CTV News and CBC Radio One.

 Informed by over a decade of developed expertise, her professional experience and her proven analyses, Erica started Not In My Colour to provide the training and support necessary to guide you towards your organization’s equity goals.
 For us, this journey is a rewarding and necessaryone to build bridges beyond the status quo.